infomixinfo/infomixinfo.github.io/_posts/2017-3-13-lvm-walkthrough.md

  can be combined into volume groups.Logical volumes are virtual hard disks created from volume groups.

- As the first step create a 15GB disk in the virtualbox.
+ As the first step create a 15GB disk in the VM.

  ![_config.yml]({{ site.baseurl }}/images/image003.png)